+The amounts recorded to other assets consists of professional fees and other acquisition related costs, of which \$77,800 of these fees were accrued imaccrued liabilities on the accompanying balance sheet as of August 31, 2006, and were paid subsequent to August 31, 2006.
 The Company assigned no value to the management agreement based on the fact that the Company does not receive any of the lease payments and is not responsible for any of the operating expenses associated with the leases.
-The leases subject to the property management agreement expire at various dates through 2010, which is earlier than the expiration date of the management agreement.
+The leases subject to the property management agreement expire at various dates through 2010, which is earlier than the expiration date of the management.
+The Company has not completed its analysis on the fair value of the non-solicitation agreement but expects it to be immaterial to the financial statements.